| expand content | forums | advertise |

 Manage Add-ons window in IE8

 This is how Manage Add-ons looks like in IE8.
-The difference between IE7 and IE6 is that they have some additional functionality missing, but the basic functions that we need are there.
+The difference between earlier versions is that they have some additional functionality missing, but the main functions we need are there.

 Make sure under 'Show:', only 'Add-ons currently loaded' is selected